Classic Scottish Cakes

 You’ll probably never hear the Dalai Lama say ‘Oh, I could murder a piece of cheesecake.’
 After all, as the fourteenth incarnation of the Buddha, he lives a frugal life devoted to prayer and meditation.
 He does, however, enjoy a slice of Dundee cake.

 Mary, Queen of Scots, was another fan.
-In fact, tradition has it that it was invented for her benefit as she didn’t like cherries in her fruit cake.
+In fact, tradition has it that it was invented for her benefit as she didn’t like cherries in her Fruit Cake.

 This light fruit cake, easily identified by the concentric rings of almonds on the top, is often served at Christmas as an alternative to the very rich cake normally offered.
 It has been made in Scotland for centuries, but it was Keiller’s of Dundee who first made it commercially, some time in the 19th century, and marketed it as Dundee Cake.